Ayub401/tf_idf-vectorizer/README.md

 Consider a document containing 100 words wherein the word cat appears 3 times.
 The term frequency (i.e., tf) for cat is then (3 / 100) = 0.03.
 Now, assume we have 10 million documents and the word cat appears in one thousand of these.
 Then, the inverse document frequency (i.e., idf) is calculated as log(10,000,000 / 1,000) = 4.
 Thus, the Tf-idf weight is the product of these quantities: 0.03 * 4 = 0.12.
 </p>
 </font>

+Laterly, you will also find the code to limit the maximum feature/lenght of the vector.
+The intire code is well documented one can easily read and understand.